-If you find yourself discouraged as a Christian in an increasingly secular environment, take heart: Christianity is the only worldview that provides total truth about life, existence, and humanity.
+If you find yourself discouraged as a Christian in an increasingly secular environment, take heart: the biblical worldview is the only worldview that provides total truth about life, existence, and humanity.

 If such a claim were true (and I unwaveringly believe it is), it will prove itself genuine when compared to counterfeits.
 That is Nancy Pearcey’s premise in Finding Truth: 5 Principles for Unmasking Atheism, Secularism, and Other God Substitutes, in which Pearcey offers an approach for exposing all false worldviews rooted in Romans 1:18-32.